influxdata/telegraf/plugins/outputs/mongodb/README.md

 # MongoDB Output Plugin

 Requires MongoDB 5.0+ for Time Series Collections
-This plugin sends metrics to MongoDB and automatically creates the collections as time series collections
+This plugin sends metrics to MongoDB and automatically creates the collections as time series collections when they don't already exist.

 ### Configuration: